NORTHEY COMMENTS ON IOWA CROP PROGRESS AND CONDITION REPORT

 CROP REPORT

-Warm and windy weather with spotty thunderstorms prevailed across Iowa during the week ending June 18, 2017, according to the USDA, National Agricultural Statistics Service.
-Those isolated storms left some farmers assessing crop damage from strong winds and hail.
-Statewide there were 5.2 days suitable for fieldwork.
-Activities for the week included cutting hay, spraying herbicides, nitrogen side-dressing, and re-planting.
+Iowa experienced below normal temperatures across the state with mostly isolated precipitation during the week ending June 25, 2017, according to the USDA, National Agricultural Statistics Service.
+Statewide there were 5.3 days suitable for fieldwork.
+Activities for the week included herbicide application, side-dressing, cultivating, and haying.

-Topsoil moisture levels rated 5 percent very short, 22 percent short, 71 percent adequate and 2 percent surplus.
-Southwestern Iowa reported the highest levels of topsoil moisture with 96 percent adequate to surplus.
+Topsoil moisture levels rated 5 percent very short, 23 percent short, 70 percent adequate and 2 percent surplus.
+Southeast Iowa’s topsoil moisture levels continued to fall with 78 percent rated short to very short.
 Subsoil moisture levels rated 3 percent very short, 15 percent short, 79 percent adequate and 3 percent surplus.
-Only the northeast and southwest corners of the State saw an increase in subsoil moisture.
-Many reports mentioned the need for timely rain.

-Seventy-eight percent of the corn crop was rated in good to excellent condition.
-Soybean emergence reached 92 percent, 5 days behind last year but 4 days ahead of average.
+Seventy-nine percent of the corn crop was rated in good to excellent condition.
+Soybean emergence reached 96 percent complete, 5 days behind last year but 4 days ahead of the 5-year average.
 Soybean condition rated 74 percent good to excellent.
-Oats headed reached 67 percent this week, 4 days behind last year.
-Oat condition rated 77 percent good to excellent.
+Oats headed reached 84 percent this week, 4 days behind last year but equal to average.
+Oats coloring reached 10 percent, 4 days behind last year and 3 days behind average.
+Oat condition rated 76 percent good to excellent.

-The first cutting of alfalfa hay reached 94 percent complete this week and second cutting has begun in many areas.
-Hay condition remained 83 percent good to excellent.
-Pasture condition decreased slightly to 69 percent good to excellent.
-Some livestock stress was reported as a result of the heat.
+The second cutting of alfalfa hay reached 10 percent complete, 5 days behind average.
+Hay condition rated 84 percent good to excellent.
+Pasture condition deteriorated slightly to 66 percent good to excellent.
+Livestock conditions were described as good.